RIBO Responsible AI Use: A 4-Pillar Policy Template for Ontario Insurance Brokerages (2026)

 Annually for a full review, with a quarterly interim review focused on the licensed-oversight log and the bias audit.
 The annual review produces a written record covering tools added or removed, incidents recorded, training completion rates, and updates to RIBO, FSRA, or OPC guidance.

 The reviewed policy is re-circulated to all bound personnel and re-acknowledged in writing within thirty days.
-The cycle aligns with the brokerage’s RIBO renewal so the policy artifact is current when the renewal questionnaire arrives.
+The cycle can align with the brokerage’s RIBO renewal, since the 2026-27 renewal survey asks whether the firm has a workplace generative-AI policy and which tools it uses; the policy itself is retained internally, not filed with RIBO.

 Does this template apply to mortgage brokerages too?

 Not directly.
 Mortgage brokerages are regulated by FSRA through the Mortgage Brokerages, Lenders and Administrators Act and supervised against the Mortgage Broker Regulators’ Council of Canada (MBRCC) cybersecurity and conduct principles.
 The data-governance and vendor-diligence pillars transfer, but the conduct-rule citations are different.
 Mortgage brokerages should adapt this template against the MBRCC framework.
-Our MBRCC 9 cybersecurity principles annotation for mortgage brokerages covers the mortgage equivalent.
+Our annotation of MBRCC’s 4 cybersecurity principles for mortgage brokerages covers the mortgage equivalent.

 Bottom line

-A RIBO-compliant AI policy is short.
-It names the Principal Broker as accountable officer, lists approved and prohibited tools by product, documents licensed-member oversight per matter, runs a quarterly bias audit with a named reviewer, vets every AI vendor under a signed DPA, reads against PIPEDA and Law 25 alongside the RIBO Code, and gets annual Principal-Broker sign-off.
-Brokerages with that policy in force defend a RIBO inquiry on the strength of the document itself.
+A RIBO-aligned AI policy is short.
+It designates an AI Lead (often the Principal Broker in a small brokerage) who owns the approved-tools matrix and the quarterly audit, keeps the Privacy Officer accountable for client personal information, lists approved and prohibited tools by product, documents licensed-member oversight per matter, requires vendor contracts that bar training on client data, reads against PIPEDA (and Quebec’s Law 25 where it applies) alongside the RIBO Code, and gets annual sign-off from the AI Lead, Privacy Officer, and Principal Broker.
+Brokerages with that policy in force answer a RIBO inquiry from the document instead of from memory.

-The carrier-portal AI inventory and the BMS-embedded AI mapping that sit underneath the policy live in the full AI for Ontario insurance brokerages roadmap, and the cross-cluster context is in the MBRCC + RIBO + FSRA brokerage cybersecurity guide.
+The carrier-portal AI inventory and the BMS-embedded AI mapping that sit underneath the policy live in the full AI for Ontario insurance brokerages roadmap, and the cross-cluster context is in our MBRCC + RIBO + FSRA brokerage cybersecurity playbook.